 - are not married or in a civil partnership

 - will live with the applicant

 - the applicant can support the children without using resorting to public funds

 Moreover, both the applicant and child’s other parent needs to be in the UK legally, or currently applying to enter, remain or settle, for the child to be allowed to settle.
 However, an applicant’s child can also apply to settle in one of the following situations:

-- the applicant is the child’s sole surviving parent
+- if the applicant is the child’s sole surviving parent

-- applicant has the sole responsibility for the child’s upbringing
+- the applicant has the sole responsibility for the child’s upbringing

 - there are serious or compelling family or other considerations.
 For instance, if the applicant or his/her child has a serious illness

 Further, if the child is over 18 years of age, he/she needs to apply online.